An apprenticeship is a form of learning that consists of on the job training, work experience and formal classroom technical training.

 BCIT diploma containing a cooperative education (co-op) component

 A student completes a BCIT full-time Diploma program, containing a co-op component.
 Co-op provides a student with relevant industry work experience.
 After completing the Diploma, the student would be hired by an employer.
 Depending on the co-op program, a student can receive credit for level 1, 2, and 3 of apprenticeship technical training.
-For some co-op programs the student will receive credit for all 4 levels of apprenticeship training and therefore no further technical training would be required.
+For some co-op programs the student will receive credit for all four levels of apprenticeship training and therefore no further technical training would be required.
 The student would fulfill the required practical on the job training to complete their apprenticeship.
 The amount of required practical training varies according to the specific apprenticeship.

 Benefits of Apprenticeship Training